UPDATED: AUGUST 25, 2023 | 1 MIN READ

 Health insurance companies do cover birth control.
 Healthcare laws require insurance plans to cover birth control methods, but that doesn’t mean certain prescriptions fall under coverage.
 So, depending on the brand, you may find yourself paying out-of-pocket.

-What type of contraceptives are covered by health insurance?
+What types of contraceptives are covered by health insurance?

 FDA-approved contraceptive methods are covered under the Affordable Care Act.
 You need a prescription from a doctor, and the types of contraceptives include: